What is the difference between counselling and psychotherapy?

 What personal information will you obtain and keep?

-When we first meet, I'll request some personal details, such as your contact details and a few things from your personal history, and ask for your consent to keep this information for the duration of our work together.
+When we first meet, I'll request some personal details, such as your contact details and a few things from your personal history and ask for your consent to keep this information for the duration of our work together.
 I don't keep detailed notes about my clients.
 In accordance with BACP code of ethics, my work is supervised by a qualified supervisor.
-I may jot something down to speak to my supervisor about, but the notes are anonymous and you will not be identifiable.
+I may note something down to speak to my supervisor about, but the notes are anonymous, and you will not be identifiable.

 I won't share your data with anyone else without your consent.
 The General Data Protection Regulation (GDPR) gives you the right to privacy with your personal information (data).
 I work within the GDPR to ensure that your personal records are kept securely and destroyed when our work ends.
 Under the GDPR, you have the right to withdraw consent to use of your data, or request access to, rectification of, and erasure of these records.